SW1X DAC 1

-SW1X are proud to take alternate routes to achieving great sound, and they don’t stick with any one solution, instead seek for the best balance for every model.
+SW1X is proud to take alternate routes to achieve great sound, and they don’t stick with any one solution, instead seek the best balance for every model.
 Please see the manufacturer’s website for the technical details.
 If there is one constant then it is that tubes are always used.
 But don’t make the mistake of thinking this is another very smooth but overly rounded sounding DAC.

 Set up on the top level of the Artesania Exoteryc audio rack and used with the Antipodes DS Base music server and playing on the refurbished Apogee Divas the DAC 1 passive does not sound tubey at all.
 That is, not in the stereotypical “phat”, mushy manner as tube sound is often perceived.
 No sir, this DAC is a direct communicator.
 But that’s not to say that it sounds Transistor-y.
 There is most definitely the communicative and free-flowing midrange that I have come to know as one of the trademarks of tube deployment, but this trait is offered without the sound becoming slow, or undynamic.
 Rather, this is actually a super-dynamic DAC!

-Fed with a Furutech Alpha 3 power cable, (same as used for the Bricasti M1), and AudioQuest Water interlink, the sound is very lively and upbeat, with a slightly forward midrange, very fast and articulate bass and very smooth treble.
-With my trusty Rowland model sixes in the system the DAC 1 sounds just right, but when combined with the Bryston 3B ST poweramp it is perhaps even a little too lively and enthusiastic, if that can even be considered to be a downside.
-The Bricasti M1 DAC by comparison, using the same interlink, is more soft-spoken, warmer and richer in the midrange and more airy, but also less outgoing and lively.
+Fed with a Furutech Alpha 3 power cable, (same as used for the Bricasti M1), and AudioQuest Water interlink, the sound is very lively and upbeat, with a slightly forward midrange, very fast and articulate bass, and very smooth treble.
+With my trusty Rowland model sixes in the system, the DAC 1 sounds just right, but when combined with the Bryston 3B ST poweramp it is perhaps even a little too lively and enthusiastic if that can even be considered to be a downside.
+The Bricasti M1 DAC by comparison, using the same interlink, is more soft-spoken, warmer, and richer in the midrange and airier, but also less outgoing and lively.
 Taste aside, the main thing the M1 has got going for it, is that it is more nuanced and refined.
 With the DAC 1, one is not really worried about nuance because it sounds so lively and engaging, and retrieves good levels of detail as well.

 So powerful is the DAC 1 bass, that it has tempted me to connect the Wadia 521 DAC again.
-Regular readers of this site will know that I feel that the Wadia is king of bass, and only the Bricasti so far has been able to really approach its solidity in bass.
+Regular readers of this site will know that I feel that the Wadia is the king of bass, and only the Bricasti so far has been able to really approach its solidity in the bass.
 In comparison, the SW1X DAC doesn’t quite sound like a Wadia, but it comes a lot closer than I anticipated, a tube design no less!
-In terms of image solidity and bass foundation the DAC 1 comes out between the Bricasti and the Wadia, and has a more Wadia-like timbre than the Bricasti.
-However the Wadia counters with better oversight, wider soundstaging, larger dynamic swings and wider perceived bandwidth.
-Still, that a tube-based DAC, and an entry level model at that, would even come close to the Wadia, my previous reference no less, is a real surprise.
+In terms of image solidity and bass foundation, the DAC 1 comes out between the Bricasti and the Wadia and has a more Wadia-like timbre than the Bricasti.
+However, the Wadia counters with better oversight, wider soundstaging, larger dynamic swings, and wider perceived bandwidth.
+Still, that a tube-based DAC, and an entry-level model at that, would even come close to the Wadia, my previous reference no less, is a real surprise.